 As soon as you decide on the type of an eCommerce web hosting that matches your company’s needs you move to the next important step – choosing a web hosting provider.
-With thousands of them on the market it’s hardly an easy choice to make.
-Whether you are looking for the eCommerce web host for the first time or want to migrate from an existing one there are a number of things you need to know in order to maximize the benefits for your online business.
-In this blog post I will tell you about the most important criteria in evaluating a prospective host and the best practices that are used in the industry to provide great website performance.
+With thousands of them on the market, it’s hardly an easy choice to make.
+Whether you are looking for an eCommerce web host for the first time or want to migrate from an existing one there are a number of things you need to know in order to maximize the benefits for your online business.
+In this blog post, I will tell you about the most important criteria in evaluating a prospective host and the best practices that are used in the industry to provide great website performance.

 Fast and reliable hardware is the foundation of any quality hosting solution.
 Despite the fact that hardware by itself cannot guarantee you an excellent website performance it is the first step in that direction.

 There are 4 types of data centers based on their infrastructure’s ability to provide a certain level of website performance throughout the year.
 Tier 4 data centers are the most reliable through their full redundancy and can guarantee up to 99.999% uptime annually (read more about data center tiers here).

 The more data centers your eCommerce web hosting provider has the better.
 Why?
 Through duplicating critical data and storing it in different data centers the web host minimizes the chance of any data center’s failure bringing your website down.
 Moreover, backups saved in multiple data centers significantly decrease the data recovery time in case of any data center is destroyed by flooding, fire, or another natural disaster.